Chinese billionaire arrested and charged in alleged fraud conspiracy that bilked investors of more than $1 billion – KION546

 Prosecutors said they have seized $634 million from 21 bank accounts and a Lamborghini Aventador SVJ Roadster.

-In addition to criminal charges of conspiracy, wire fraud, securities fraud, international money laundering and obstruction of justice, Wengui was also sued by the Securities and Exchange Commission.
+In addition to criminal charges of conspiracy, wire fraud, securities fraud, international money laundering and obstruction of justice, Guo was also sued by the Securities and Exchange Commission.

 The-CNN-Wire